ios-xr/xrd-packer/README.md

   - Build, install, and activate the `igb_uio` interface driver kernel module.
   - Set up recommended core handling behavior.
   - Set up hugepage handling for systems with more than one NUMA node.

+Note that the TuneD bootloader plugin does not work in Amazon Linux 2023.
+The packer template matches the cmdline arguments set by the `realtime-virtual-guest` TuneD profile, in addition to the `default_hugepagesz`, `hugepagesz` and `hugepages` arguments.